davidmerfield/randomColor/README.md

 ## To do

 *More generally, it might be a good idea to consider using other color models.*
+*More generally, it might be a good idea to consider using other color models.*
+*More generally, it might be a good idea to consider using other color models.*
+*More generally, it might be a good idea to consider using other color models.*
+*More generally, it might be a good idea to consider using other color models.*
+*More generally, it might be a good idea to consider using other color models.*
+*More generally, it might be a good idea to consider using other color models.*
 1. Use this on the demo
 http://jsfiddle.net/dpLp318f/
 https://www.vis4.net/blog/posts/avoid-equidistant-hsv-colors/